 The bill follows a South Australian Law Reform Institute report that in December recommended abortion be regulated under health law.
 The state’s Human Services Minister Michelle Lensink introduced the bill to the state’s Upper House on 14 October saying it was time to reform the legislation around abortion which is governed under the criminal code.

-under SA law, once child is capable of being born alive abortion is only permitted if needed preserve the mother’s life, while any woman seeking to terminate a pregnancy requires approval from two doctors.
+Currently under SA law, once a child is capable of being born alive abortion is only permitted if needed preserve the mother’s life, while any woman seeking to terminate a pregnancy requires approval from two doctors.

 “Allowing abortions up until the time of birth seems to be of very little difference to infanticide,” Bishop Greg O’Kelly sj